openharmony/docs/en/application-dev/reference/apis/js-apis-window.md

 ### setSnapshotSkip<sup>9+</sup>
 setSnapshotSkip(isSkip: boolean): void

 Sets whether to ignore this window during screen capturing or recording.
+This API is generally used in scenarios where screen capture or recording is disabled.

 **System API**: This is a system API.